Ali Nawaz Baloch

 Ali Nawaz Baloch PP (3 July 1949 – 28 October 2022) was a Pakistani professional footballer who played as a striker.
 Renowned for his goal-scoring abilities and hat-tricks, he is widely considered as one of the greatest Pakistani footballers of all time.

 Rising through the ranks from school football, Nawaz represented clubs from Dhaka in East Pakistan and is one of the Pakistani footballers who represented clubs in the United Arab Emirates in the 1970s.
 He emerged as the top-scorer of the 1975–76 UAE Football League with Emirates SC.
 He later represented Pakistan Airlines in his later years.
 Nawaz also served as a coach in the United Arab Emirates for five years.
 Nawaz represented the Pakistan national football team from 1967 to 1974, captaining the team in the last year.

 In recognition of his contributions to the sport, Nawaz was honored with the Pride of Performance Award by the Government of Pakistan in 1995.

 Early life

 Nawaz was born in Lyari on 3 July 1949.

 Club career

+Early career

 Nawaz started playing football since young.
 The school he attended, the Jamia Islamia Khadda Haji Sir Abdullah Haroon School, catered specially to aspiring footballers.
 He started his career with Lyari based club Baghdad Sports in the regional Karachi First Division Football League in 1964.
 He represented Karachi Division in the National Football Championship the same year.

-He also played for Baldia Karachi during the DFA League in 1966.
+KMC

+Nawaz then joined departmental side KMC, and played in the DFA Karachi League in 1966.
+During his stay in the team, he received a meagre salary of 150 Pakistani rupees.
+In August 1967, he won the Mohammad Ali Bogra Tournament with the team after defeating Dhaka Mohammedan in the final.

+Pakistan Airlines

-In 1967, he was called by the Pakistan Airlines departmental team for the National Football Championship.
-In 1968, when the Karachi divisional team was announced for the 17th National Championship in Jessore, Ali Nawaz was included in it.
-The following year, in the 18th National Championship held in Lahore, Nawaz helped the Karachi getting the second position.
+In 1967, he became affiliated with the Pakistan Airlines departmental team.
+Two years later, in the 1969 National Championship held in Lahore, Nawaz helped the Karachi Division getting the second position.